dyazincahya/sqlite-helper-nativescript/README.md

    | SQL__transaction(...) | for execute multiple operations in one transaction (Bulk) | Promise |
    | SQL__executeBatch(...) | for execute multiple raw queries efficiently | Promise |
    | SQL__close() | for close database connection | void |
-7. For details, you can look at the [sqlite_helper.js](https://github.com/dyazincahya/sqlite-helper-nativescript/blob/main/sqlite_helper.js) file directly
+7. For details, you can look at the [sqlite_helper.js](https://github.com/dyazincahya/sqlite-helper-nativescript/blob/main/sqlite_helper.js) or `.ts` file directly

 ## Sample Code